-Cooling Monticello was no easy task in Thomas Jefferson's time, although the mountaintop could be a little cooler than the surrounding landscape.
+"Cooling Monticello was no easy task in Thomas Jefferson's time, although the mountaintop could be a little cooler than the surrounding landscape.
 Windows and doors could be opened to encourage air flow through the house, and family and visitors could seek relief from the heat on the shaded porticoes.
-Jefferson also built what he called "Venetian Porches" on either side of the house, which feature wooden blinds.
+Jefferson also built what he called "Venetian Porches" on either side of the house, which feature wooden blinds."
 There are also two references to fans in Jefferson's papers.
-While in Philadelphia in 1791, he paid 6 dollars "for mainsprings for fan."
-He also designed a fan for the Dining Room table, although Monticello researchers don't know if it was ever built.
+While in Philadelphia in 1791, he paid six dollars "for mainsprings for fan."
+He also designed a fan for the Dining Room table, although Monticello researchers do not know if it was ever built.
 Air Conditioning

-In the 1700s in the United States ice was used for some cooling, where did it start?
-ASHRAE states:

-Shortly after the turn of the 18th century, Frederic Tudor of Boston sent a shipload of ice to Martinique in the West Indies to relieve the Yellow Fever epidemic that raged there.
-Curiously, the beginnings of the commercial ice industry in the U.S. can be traced to this shipment, Tudor.s first one.
-That shipment that, technically, was used for comfort cooling was the beginning of the ice trade in the U.S.
+In the late 1700s in the United States ice was used for some cooling.
+Where did it start?
+ASHRAE published an article, "A History of Comfort Cooling Using Ice" and indicates: "Shortly after the turn of the 18th century, Frederic Tudor of Boston sent a shipload of ice to Martinique in the West Indies to relieve the Yellow Fever epidemic that raged there.
+Curiously, the beginnings of the commercial ice industry in the U.S. can be traced to this shipment, Tudor's first one.
+That shipment that, technically, was used for comfort cooling was the beginning of the ice trade in the U.S. At that time, physicians were already using ice in their efforts to reduce fever.
+In 1901 it was reported that prior to 1825, physicians in larger American cities already kept stores of ice for medical use."
+Refrigeration Our friend Ben Franklin is mentioned in a Wikipedia article: